 Program.
 Since that time, she has musically prepared over 60 operas throughout her career.

-Katherine has functioned as rehearsal pianist, assistant conductor, coach, recital partner, chorus master, supertitle caller, recitative accompanist, and administrator, and her wide range of abilities has brought her to numerous music staffs, including Dallas Opera, Opera Colorado, Central City Opera and Santa Fe Opera.
-She has assisted notable conductors Richard, Bonynge, Joseph Colaneri, John Demain, Stephen Lord and Gary Wedow, among others.
+Katherine’s work is informed by a wealth of experience, gained by having been on numerous music staffs around the United States.
+She has functioned as rehearsal pianist, assistant conductor, coach, recital partner, chorus master, supertitle caller, recitative accompanist, and administrator, and her wide range of abilities has brought her to the music staffs of Dallas Opera, Opera Colorado, Central City Opera and Santa Fe Opera, among others.
+Notable conductors she has assisted include Richard Bonynge, Joseph Colaneri, John Demain, Stephen Lord and Gary Wedow.

-In addition to her involvement in Emerging Artist programs, she has also helped develop singers at the university level.
-Appointments have included associate coach at The Julliard School, visiting assistant professor at the University of Miami (FL), and coach at Baldwin Wallace University (OH).
+In addition to her involvement in Young Artist programs, she has also helped develop singers at the university level.
+Appointments have included Associate Coach at The Juilliard School, and Visiting Assistant Professor at the University of Miami (FL).

 Katherine holds an MM in Vocal Coaching and Accompanying from the University of Illinois, where she was a student of John Wustman.
 She has enjoyed collaborating with singers since the young age of 11, when she began accompanying and touring with the Singing Angels, based in her hometown of Cleveland, Ohio.